 Typically only found in…

-By temporary lameness in one or all four limbs, although it usually effects two bilateral limbs simultaneously.
-And if you really want to start getting technical about it all we should point out that its the distal radius, the ulna and the tibia that are normally affected areas which will become painful to the touch and swollen.
+In giant and large breed dogs, HOD causes the metaphysis (the end of the bone) to suffer from a lack of blood flow.
+This means your puppy will have trouble forming new bone there and could suffer from necrosis in the joints and lots of painful swelling.
+This disease is categorized by temporary lameness in one or all four limbs, although it usually affects two bilateral limbs simultaneously.
+And if you want to start getting technical about it all, we should point out that the distal radius, the ulna, and the tibia are usually affected areas, which will become painful to the touch and swollen.
 Fortunately…

 - Tenderness in the bones and joints,